kirstymcnaught/OptiKeyWiki/Numbers,-symbols-and-diacritics.md

-At some point you'll probably want to type a number, symbol, or diactrical letter (e.g. an accented e).
+At some point you'll probably want to type a number, symbol, diactrical letter (e.g. an accented e), or currency symbol.

+---

 **The numbers & symbols keyboards**